New nursing curriculum for 2019

 During the second year of your course you will undertake a four-week elective placement.
-Students arrange their own elective placement and have the potential to go anywhere in the world, provided the country is deemed safe to travel to and the student is able to fund their trip.
+Students arrange their own elective placement and can go anywhere in the world, provided the country is deemed safe to travel to and you can self-fund the trip.

 Elective placements could include working in areas as diverse as: